digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/topic-4-1-text.rst

 |CodingEx| **Coding Exercise**

-Take a look at the ``Stats.java`` program.
+Take a look at the ``E01Stats.java`` program.
 You'll notice that it first allows the user to select a file that contains doubles.
 It then reads in these doubles and prints them out one at a time.

 It does this using a new method, ``hasNextDouble()``.
 Using the provided code and the Scanner API, make sure you understand how this method is being used.